terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog.html.markdown

 # vcd\_catalog

-Provides a VMware Cloud Director Catalog data source.
+Provides a Viettel IDC Cloud Catalog data source.
 A Catalog can be used to manage catalog items and media items.

 Supported in provider *v2.5+*